AnneleenBC/reporting-with-r-markdown/course-outline.md

 Chapter 2 – Formatting the text
   * Lesson 2.1 – Styling narrative sections
-    * A learning objective
+    * A learning objective: The learner will be able to format plain text using the most popular Pandoc's markdown syntax.
-    * Some syntax introduced/used:
+    * Some syntax introduced/used: headings, links, emphasis, Strikeout, Superscripts and subscripts, Math, images, code formatting (`` `some text` ``)
   * Lesson 2.2 – Adding text tables
     * A learning objective: The learner will be able to add tables to their report.
-The learner will be able to format tables, considering
+The learner will be able to format tables, considering table captions, multiline tables, grid tables, and pipe tables.
-    * Some syntax introduced/used:
   * Lesson 2.3 – Using lists
     * A learning objective: The learner will be able to add bulleted an numbered lists to their report.
     * Some syntax introduced/used: `* Item 1`, `1.
 Item 1`, blank line before and after list
-  * Lesson 2.4 – Code formatting
-    * A learning objective
-    * Some syntax introduced/used: code formatting (`` `some text` ``)

 Chapter 3 – Adding the code
   * Lesson 3.1 – Inline Code & Code chunks